sartrey/keyroll/ROADMAP.md

 # Keyroll Roadmap

 ## Milestone 0
-1. single local storage
+1. single local storage for single user
-2. record with uuid and tags
+2. data model for record
+3. project boilerplate from firecell

 ## Milestone 1
-1. local storage with custom root
+1. secure filter for data request
-2. access token + encrypted stream
+2. password + human face from camera
-3. optimized data format

 ## Milestone 2
-1. active instance for every storage
-2. memory cache

-## Milestone 3
-1. more media types
-2. new binary data format

-## Milestone 4
-1. network access ???
+1. mobile app with service workers for dynamic password
+2. backup and recovery at external storage or cloud like google or onedrive